SomeDudeOnThisPage/ha-app/README.md

 multiple messages.
 2. Split by " " (_space_) to extract information from the String.

+Therefore it is mandatory for the WSN to write the messages according to the scheme above!

 Afterwards, the extracted data goes into further process.
 The procedure consists of **three** basic steps, which apply to every given String.